BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

 I used to advocate with [Dotbike](http://dotbike.org), the Dorchester Biking Club (I setup and designed their website), but activity has died down there recently.
 I used to be a volunteer photographer at [BARC](http://www.houstontx.gov/barc/).

-I run, read, bike, play video games, and take my pup, Jackie for lots of long walks.
+I run, read, bike, play video games, and take my pup, Jackie, for lots of long walks.

 <img src="/assets/jack-chad.jpg" alt="Jackie Boy.
 He is a brown and black small dog, with long fur and floppy ears.
 He's looking seriously into the camera, maybe thinking you could give him a little treat." style="width: 50%; display:block; margin-left:auto; margin-right:auto;"/>